Percy Hilder Miles: Early life

 Miles was born in Crayford, Kent, to parents George Miles (a building contractor) and Fanny Hood, of Bexleyheath, Kent on 12 July 1878.
-Percy's earliest compositions date from when he was 8 years-old and at the age of 13, he performed the Beethoven Violin Concerto at St. James' Hall, Piccadilly, with the Principal of the Royal Academy of Music, Alexander MacKenzie, conducting.
+It was a musical family: his mother played the piano, his uncle Willie the violin, and his three younger brothers were all string players.
+His brother William Maurice Miles (1883-1958) was a cellist and also a composer.
+Percy himself learned the violin.
+His earliest compositions date from when he was eight years-old, and at the age of 13, he performed the Beethoven Violin Concerto at St. James' Hall, Piccadilly, with the Principal of the Royal Academy of Music, Alexander MacKenzie, conducting.
 Percy became a student at the Royal Academy of Music from June 1893.
 His teachers there included Francis William Davenport (for harmony), Walter Battison Haynes (for composition) and violinist Hans Wessely.

 Studies and awards

 In 1895 Miles suggested to Lionel Tertis (then also a violin pupil of Wessely at the RAM) the idea of switching to the viola, in order for them to form a string quartet.

 His name appeared several times in The Musical Times in the late 1890s connected with performances of his own compositions and for those of other contemporaries.
 According to a brief biography in one of these articles in 1899, he won the Hine Exhibition composition prize in 1893, the Walter MacFarren Scholarship in 1896 (awarded 8 January 1896) Also in 1896 he received a silver medal (presented annually to the most distinguished student at the Royal Academy of Music, the Royal College of Music, or the Guildhall School of Music, in rotation, the recipient nominated by the principal or director of the school) from the Worshipful Company of Musicians.
 He won the first Sauret prize in 1897, plus the prestigious Charles Lucas (musician) Medal for composition in mid summer 1898.
 In 1899 he was awarded the Mendelssohn Scholarship, which was presented to him by Sir John Stainer.
 This enabled the student to study abroad for 3 years with noted teachers of the day.
 Between 1899 and 1903, Percy studied in Vienna, Berlin, Karlsruhe, Paris and Milan.
 As a student he also performed alongside his violin teacher Hans Wessely as second violin for chamber music concerts across London.